oroinc/documentation/user/back-office/sales/quotes/guest-quote.rst

    .. note:: If the quote expires, you will no longer be able to submit the quote via the link.

             .. image:: /user/img/sales/quotes/quote_expired.png
                :alt: Quote link expired

 10. When the customer submits the quote and completes the checkout process, you will receive their order details in the back-office.

-.. note:: The existing quote workflows, their steps and transitions in the back-office work the same way for guest quotes.
+.. note:: The existing quote workflows, steps, and transitions in the back-office work the same way for guest quotes.

 **Related Topics**